TanapholSU/restaurant-server/README.md

 ### OrderItemRequest object

-This object contains (and partial) order information of each order submitted by client
+This object contains (and partial) order information of each order submitted by client.

 | Attribute   | Type                   | Description                                                                          |
 |-------------|------------------------|--------------------------------------------------------------------------------------|